 What will companies do with all of the old hard hats?
 And - most pressingly - will Bob the Builder have to replace his yellow hat with a white one?

 If your company needs new hard hats, check out our selection here; our hats are available in the four regulation colours, meeting all PPE standards.

 Need help deciding what meets PPE standards for your workear?
-Check out our workwear buying guide below:
+Check out our PPE Checklist below: